Controllable Pareto Multi-Task Learning: Experiments

 \section{Experiments}

-In this section, we validate the performance of the proposed controllable Pareto MTL to generate a set of Pareto solutions for different MTL problems.
-We compare it with the following MTL algorithms: \textbf{1) Linear Scalarization:} simple linear combination of different tasks with fixed weights; \textbf{2)Uncertainty}~\citep{kendall2017multi}: adaptive weight assignments with balanced uncertainty; \textbf{3)DWA}~\citep{liu2019end}: dynamic weight average for the losses; \textbf{4) MGDA}~\citep{sener2018multi}: finds one Pareto solution; \textbf{5) Pareto MTL}~\citep{lin2019pareto}: generates a set of wildly distributed Pareto solutions; and \textbf{6) Single Task:} the single task baseline.
+In this section, we validate the performance of the proposed controllable Pareto MTL method to generate trade-off curves for different MTL problems.
+We compare it with the following MTL algorithms: \textbf{1) Linear Scalarization}: simple linear combination of different tasks with fixed weights; \textbf{2) Uncertainty}~\citep{kendall2017multi}: adaptive weight assignments with balanced uncertainty; \textbf{3) DWA}~\citep{liu2019end}: dynamic weight average for the losses; \textbf{4) MGDA}~\citep{sener2018multi}: multiple gradient descent algorithm, to find one Pareto stationary solution; \textbf{5) Pareto MTL}~\citep{lin2019pareto}: to find a set of wildly distributed Pareto stationary solutions; and \textbf{6) Single Task}: the single task learning baseline.

-\textbf{MultiMNIST:} We first conduct experiments on the MultiMNIST problem~\citep{sabour2017dynamic}.
-In the dataset, each image has two digits, where are on the top left and bottom right respectively.
-The MTL problem is to classify these two digits simultaneously.
-We build a LeNet-based MTL network as used in the current work.
-For the hypernetwork-based model, we use MLP to generate all parameters for the main network.

-\textbf{CityScapes:} We compare the controllable Pareto MTL with other algorithms on the CityScapes problem~\citep{cordts2016cityscapes}.
-This dataset has street-view RGB images, and involves two tasks to be solved, which are pixel-wise semantic segmentation and depth estimation.
-We follow the experimental setting as in~\citet{liu2019end}.
-The images are resized to $[128 \times 256]$, and the $7$-class coarser labels are used for segmentation.
-We use SegNet as the shared representation encoder, and both tasks have a small size task-specific output layers.

-\textbf{NYUv2:} We also test our proposed algorithm on the NYUv2 problem~\citep{silberman2012indoor}.
-This dataset is for indoor scene understanding with two tasks: a $13$-class semantic segmentation and indoor depth estimation.
-Similar to~\citet{liu2019end} ,we resize all images into $[288 \times 384]$ for speed up, and use a SegNet-based network as the MTL model.
+We conduct experiments on the following widely-used MTL problems: \textbf{1) MultiMNIST}~\citep{sabour2017dynamic}: This problem is to simultaneously classify two digits on one image. \textbf{2) CityScapes}~\citep{cordts2016cityscapes}: This dataset has street-view RGB images, and involves two tasks to be solved, which are pixel-wise semantic segmentation and depth estimation. \textbf{3) NYUv2}~\citep{silberman2012indoor}: This dataset is for indoor scene understanding with two tasks: a $13$-class semantic segmentation and indoor depth estimation. \textbf{4) CIFAR-100 with 20 Tasks}: Follow a similar setting in~\citep{rosenbaum2018routing}, we split the original CIFAR-100 dataset~\citep{Krizhevsky2009cifar} into 20 five-class classification tasks.
+An overview of the models we used for each problem can be found in Table.\ref{model_info}, and the details for these problems can be found in the Appendix.

-The experimental results in Fig.~\ref{exp_multimnist} show that our proposed algorithm can successfully generate approximated Pareto fronts for each problem.
-With a single hypernetwork-based MTL model, practitioners can easily control the trade-off preference among tasks, and obtain the corresponding Pareto solution in real time.
-Other algorithms need to train a new model for each solution, and do not support trade-off adjustment at the inference time.